-In Texas, when a person is injured as a result of another person's negligence, they are entitled to compensation for their damages.
+In Austin, TX, when a person is injured as a result of another person's negligence, they are entitled to compensation for their damages.
 This includes compensation for medical expenses, lost wages, pain and suffering, and any other losses that resulted from the injury.

 However, if the victim has a pre-existing injury, the defendant may argue that the victim's current injuries are not solely a result of their negligence but are instead a result of the pre-existing condition.
 This can make it more difficult to determine the amount of compensation the victim is entitled to, as the defendant may only be responsible for the portion of the victim's damages that is directly related to their negligence.

-An important consideration in a Texas personal injury case, is that Texas uses the eggshell plaintiff doctrine, and how this impacts a Plaintiff's claim for damages.
+An important consideration in an Austin, TX personal injury case, is that Texas uses the eggshell plaintiff doctrine, and how this impacts a Plaintiff's claim for damages.

 The eggshell plaintiff doctrine is a legal principle that holds a defendant liable for the full extent of a victim's damages, even if the victim had a pre-existing condition that made them more vulnerable to injury.
 Under this doctrine, a defendant may be held responsible for the victim's damages, despite the existence of the victim's pre-existing condition.
 The defendant must take the victim as they are, with all their strengths and weaknesses, and cannot argue that the victim's pre-existing condition contributed to their current injuries.